 Before picking your funds and making your asset allocation plan, it’s necessary to think about some key questions that take into account your specific situation:

 - What are your goals?
-It’s important that you know what you are saving for (comfortable retirement?
+You must know what you are saving for (comfortable retirement?
 First home?
-Child’s college education?) and approximately how much money is necessary to achieve that outcome.
+Child’s college education?) and how much money is necessary to achieve that outcome.

 - What is your time frame?
 Stocks can be a poor investment for short-term goals but excellent over the long term.
 Be sure to get clear on the result you want and when you hope to achieve it.

 - What is your risk tolerance?
-It is essential for you to understand that stocks and bonds go up and down.
+You need to understand that stocks and bonds go up and down.
 You need to be comfortable with that fact.
 And know where your limits lie.

 - What is your personal financial situation?
-Your specific circumstances have a direct influence on the number of securities you select and their allocation.
+Your specific circumstances directly influence the number of securities you select and their allocation.
 Take into account your current net worth (assets less debt) and factor in your age and risk tolerance.

 - Are there any restrictions to your investing?
 For instance, at this point, you may only be able to choose from the funds offered in your retirement plan.